-If you are in the groups receiving the novel vaccine (ID93/GLA-SE) (A or C), on the day of your vaccination you will be asked a few questions to check there have been no changes since screening.
-Your blood pressure, pulse, oxygen levels, temperature (observations) will be checked and blood samples taken.
-If you are a person of child bearing potential, a urinary pregnancy test will also be performed.
-You will be given the vaccine into your arm.
+On the day of your vaccination you will be asked a few questions to check there have been no changes since screening.
+Your observations (blood pressure, pulse, oxygen levels, temperature) will be checked and blood samples taken and you may have a throat swab performed.
+If you are a person of child bearing potential, a urinary pregnancy test will also be performed, and you will have an extra visit 2 days prior to vaccination for a serum pregnancy test.